skyportal/skyportal/doc/mcp.md

 Each tool documents its most common parameters in its input schema and accepts any other parameter of the underlying endpoint, so the [API reference](api) applies.
 Arguments are validated against the input schema before the call.
-A successful call returns the endpoint's `data` as JSON text and as `structuredContent`; an API error returns the error message with `isError` set.
+These tools return the endpoint's `data` as JSON text and as `structuredContent`; an API error returns the error message with `isError` set.

+Tools are async functions in `skyportal/handlers/mcp.py` that may call the REST API any number of times (with the caller's token) and return their own content, so tools that combine or analyze several API results are added the same way.

 ## Direct use